-Why Test for Recent Marijuana Use?
+Why Test for Recent Cannabis Use?

-Marijuana only causes impairment for a few hours after smoking.
+Cannabis only causes impairment for a few hours after smoking.
 But, traces of THC (the substance that causes impairment) can stay in the body in varying amounts for many days or even weeks after a person last used.
 Although THC does not cause impairment for days or weeks after use, past use can still trigger a positive drug test.

-In an era of increasing legalization and growing acceptance of marijuana use, adults who live in places where they have legal access to cannabis should be able to use responsibly during their personal time if they choose.
+In an era of increasing legalization and growing acceptance of cannabis use, adults who live in places where they have legal access to cannabis should be able to use responsibly during their personal time if they choose.
 Many employers agree with this sentiment – they want to treat employees fairly.
-However, employers still have a responsibility to keep their workplaces safe, so dropping marijuana from their drug testing programs is not the answer.
+However, employers still have a responsibility to keep their workplaces safe, so dropping cannabis from their drug testing programs is not the answer.

 We have had the opportunity to talk with many employers over the years and here are comments from a couple of those conversations: